Dogecoin Is NOT Dead: But It Can Fail For Several Reasons

 Key Takeaways:

-• The first meme coin to gain widespread popularity, Dogecoin (DOGE) is backed by many celebrities such as Elon Musk.
+- The first meme coin to gain widespread popularity, Dogecoin (DOGE), is backed by many celebrities such as Elon Musk.

-• A top 10 cryptocurrency by market capitalization since February 2021.
+- A top 10 cryptocurrency by market capitalization since February 2021.

-• Dogecoin's market value ($8.9B) is double the size of the next competitor meme coin Shiba Inu ($4.3B).
+- Dogecoin's market value ($8.9B) is double that of Shiba Inu, the next competitor meme coin ($4.3B).

 Dogecoin has long been the crypto industry’s most popular meme coin – in terms of social status, market cap, and active community.
 However, since the cryptocurrency’s meteoric rise in 2021, the price of DOGE has steadily declined.
 The original battle cry of Dogecoin enthusiasts, “DOGE $1 dollar”, now seems a long way away.
 However, does this mean that Dogecoin is dead?
 This guide will explore the history of Dogecoin, its current development status, and analyze its potential price movements in the future.